 Sourcing candidates is made significantly easier with AI.
 With automated candidate rankings, resume parsing and data collection & organization, not using AI to source candidates nowadays is a death sentence.
 But there’s still a long way to go for candidate sourcing.
 Take this into account: when you go to Google you can search and find anything you’re looking for, that’s not quite the case yet when it comes to searching for a candidate.

 Honestly, the possibilities of HR-tech in the recruitment field are exciting, and it’ll be fascinating to see what the future of recruitment holds.
 As more and more companies realize the benefits of leveraging recruitment software, it is safe to assume that an HR-tech revolution is afoot.

 The Modern Recruiter in the Age of AI

 As we explored the possibilities and uses of AI in recruitment, we saw, however, that the role of the recruiter is substantial.
 The evolution of HR-tech will see recruiters have powerful technology at their disposal, to be able to carry out their recruitment practices with more ease and precision.

-In truth, we are already seeing this revolution right here before us, as recruitment software enables more and more employers recruiters to recruit like enterprises with huge HR departments would, and recruitment practices such as recruitment marketing and global hiring being more accessible.
+In truth, we are already witnessing this revolution, as recruitment software enables more and more small hiring teams to recruit like enterprises with huge HR departments, with recruitment practices such as recruitment marketing and global hiring being more accessible to the common employer.